adr1enbe4udou1n/express-boilerplate/README.md

 # Express Boilerplate

 > Frontend boilerplate based on Bootstrap for pure showcase/prototype sites.
-It's based on Express for server routing, Handlebars as template engine with support of `extend` and `block` helpers for flexible layout design, and finally Webpack 2 for assets management.
+It's based on Express for server routing, Nunjucks as template engine with support of `extend` and `block` helpers for flexible layout design, and finally Webpack 2 for assets management.

 ## Frontend sample features